We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Amazon, Etsy and eBay

-Amazon, Etsy and eBay aren’t exactly ‘store builders’ like the products listed above — they are big online marketplaces that you can list your products on (and in the case of eBay, auction them).
-But thanks to their large customer bases, they can work extremely well as an option for online merchants.
-Take a look at our Shopify vs Amazon post, our Etsy vs Shopify comparison or our eBay vs Shopify shootout for more information on this method of selling.
+Amazon, Etsy and eBay aren’t technically ‘store builders’ like the products listed above — they are big online marketplaces that you can list your products on (and in the case of eBay, auction them).
+But thanks to their large customer bases, they can work well as ecommerce tools too.

 4. Optimize your online store for search engines